coolguyalex/coolguyalex.github.io/pages/rpg.md

 ---

 # RPGs
-You have arrived at goblinoids RPG reaource and game archive hub.
+You have arrived at goblinoid's RPG reaource and game archive hub.

 <h3 style="text-align:center;">